HomeGetting Here

 3. Ride to North Weald station

-4. Walk 200m to The Merry Fiddlers
+4. Travel to The Merry Fiddlers in Fiddlers Hamlet

-5. Enjoy steam trains & historic pub lunch!
+5. Enjoy steam trains & historic pub lunch! 🍺

 By Local Bus